taus845/taus845.github.io/content/home/demo.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 15  # Order that this section will appear.

-title = "The Accidental and Unconcious Statistician1.2" subtitle = ""
+title = "The Accidental and Unconcious Statistician" subtitle = "Welcome to the personal webage of Dr. Vipin N" align = "center"
 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "1"